nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### Editing a fosterer's details through the main window: `edit`
+### Editing a fosterer's details through the main page: `edit`

-Edits the details of the fosterer at the specified index in your address book, done through the main window.
+Edits the details of the fosterer at the specified index in your address book, done through the main page.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [housing/HOUSING_TYPE] [availability/AVAILABILITY] [animal/ANIMAL_NAME] [animalType/TYPE_OF_ANIMAL] [t/TAG…]`